makrai/notes/doron-03-agency-and-voice-semitic.md

 * Causative and middle morphemes within a unified system
   * explains that, crossling, both are markers of transitivity alternations
   * sheds new light on problems in the interface of semantics and morphology
     * the impossibility of deriving the semantics of middle verbs from that of the corresponding transitive verbs
-    * identity found crosslinguistically between middle and reflexive morphology
+    * identity, found crossling, between middle and reflexive morphology
     * determining the grammatical function of the causee in causative constructs

 # 1 Causative and middle morphology as marking transitivity alternations

 * typological literature (Nedyalkov and Silnitsky 1973; Haspelmath 1993)
 * languages which overtly mark a transitivity alternation vary in their choice of the marked alternant
   * the transitive verb may be marked as causative, or
-  * the intransitive verb may be marked as middle, 1 a
+  * the intransitive verb may be marked as middle
-    * The term middle is used in this paper in its general sense: marking a transitivity alternation rather than in its narrower dispositional sense found in “This bread cuts easily.”
+    * The term _middle_ is used in this paper in its general sense: marking a transitivity alternation rather than in its narrower dispositional sense found in “This bread cuts easily.”